ajw2060/Temere/README.md

 The following files are included here.
 - backup of the MySQL table structure
-- PHP files for the ewb interface
+- PHP files for the web interface
 - The python scripts used for data management
 - Sample python scripts for device control

+The credentials in the YAML files need to be updated to suit your environment.